-At any point The Title IX Coordinator, The Associate Vice President of Human Resources & Chief Human Resources Officer, The Title IX Investigator or designee will determine if the instant Title IX Grievance Process should apply to a Formal Complaint.
+At any point the Title IX Coordinator, the Associate Vice President of Human Resources & Chief Human Resources Officer, the Title IX Investigator or designee will determine if the instant Title IX Grievance Process should apply to a Formal Complaint.
 The Process will apply when all of the following elements are met, in the reasonable determination of the Title IX Coordinator:

 - 1. The conduct is alleged to have occurred on or after August 14, 2020; - 2.
 The conduct is alleged to have occurred in the United States; - 3.
-The conduct is alleged to have occurred in the University's education program or activity; and - 4.
-The alleged conduct, if true, would constitute covered sexual harassment as defined in this policy.
+The conduct is alleged to have occurred in the University's education program or activity; - 4.
+The institution has control over the respondent; and - The alleged conduct, if true, would constitute covered sexual harassment as defined in this policy.